WRDSTech/documentations/10x Graph Web App Design Doc.md

 To ensure the high availability of the service, a robust monitoring and alerting system will be implemented.
 This system will continuously monitor the health of the servers and the database, and send alerts in case of any issues.
 This allows for quick detection and resolution of any problems, minimizing downtime.

+Use a middleware such as Eureka for service registration and configuration management.

+#### Metrics to monitor

+- CPU usage
+- Disk I/O
+- Network I/O
+- Node status
+- Cluster health
+- Uptime
+- Downtime
+- **Error Rates:** The number of failed requests over total requests.

 ### Cache Key Design

 Redis is used as the caching system between the backend and its consumers.